marbemac/dayjot/README.md

 ```

 __4__ Change into the dayjot/rails directory.
-__5__ Update the DB settings in config/database.yml as appropriate (most likely just the username).
-__6__ Copy config/application.example.yml to config/application.yml, and fill in anything you want (all optional).
+__6__ Copy config/application.example.yml to config/application.yml, and fill in anything you want. __The only required fields are DB_USERNAME and DB_PASSWORD__.
 Then run:

 ```
 bundle install